clickmimo/clickmimo.github.io/_posts/thm/2022-1-24-bounty-hacker.md

 ![nmap](/assets/images/thm/bounty-hacker/nmap.png)

 Good!
 From the nmap scan we can see there are open ports 21 FTP, 22 SSH and 80 HTTP.
-We have to find a task list now which probably will be located at the FTP server.
+Now we need to find a task list which will probably be located on the FTP server.
 You can notice from the nmap result that anonymous login is allowed.
 Go and visit the FTP server.

 ```
 ftp <IP>